philios33/Poker-Now-Tournament-Rebalancer/README.md

 TODO

-Add id duplicate checks between table ids and player ids and unique seat numbers!
-Add result boolean for whether we tried every combination or not, or if we hit some limit

----

 Add more flexibility tests (e.g. when min is 4)
 E.g. When table is really low on numbers but not breaching min, should ignore E.g. And when breached, it should move as many people as possible to reach the optimal min.
+Add test for duplicate player id
+Add test for duplicate table id
+Add test for null table/player id
+Add test for empty string table/player id

 ---